-The County shall require, prior to issuing a certificate of occupancy for any new residential construction or reconstruction in the Plan area, that all swimming pool equipment, HVAC equipment, and similar noise-producing adjunct facilities. be suitably planned, sited, and enclosed so as to prevent noise trespass onto adjoining parcels.
+Policy-N 2.2.1 Require, prior to issuing a certificate of occupancy for any new residential construction or reconstruction in the Plan area, that all swimming pool equipment, HVAC equipment, and similar noise-producing adjunct facilities. be suitably planned, sited, and enclosed so as to prevent noise trespass onto adjoining parcels.